dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-01-Trusted-Dropbox.md

 ---

 ### 2. Purpose of the Email
 - The message is informational
+- It does not request sensitive information
+- It does not request financial details
+- It does not request payment
+- It does not create urgency or pressure